desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 To alleviate these problems, automated provisioning of DS records has been specified in ([@!RFC8078]).
-It is based on the parental agent (registry or registrar) fetching DNSSEC key parameters in the form of CDS and CDNSKEY records ([@!RFC7344]) from the Child zone's apex, and validating them somehow.
+It is based on the Parental Agent (registry or registrar) fetching DNSSEC key parameters in the form of CDS and CDNSKEY records ([@!RFC7344]) from the Child zone's apex, and validating them somehow.